tundish/blue_monday_78/bluemonday78/ray_19780116_retires/pocket_fax.rst

 [OFFICER]_

-    Can't give you a pen I'm afraid, they've all gone.
+    Can't give you a pen I'm afraid.

 [HERO]_